morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 Important step after installing VirtualBox: add your username to the "vboxuser" group.

-To add your username to the "vboxuser" group, open a terminal and run the command "sudo usermod -aG vboxusers your_username"; this will add your username to the vboxusers group.
+To add your username to the "vboxuser" group, open a terminal and run the command

+$ sudo usermod -aG vboxusers your_username

+this will add your username to the vboxusers group.
 Keep in mind that `sudo` requires elevated privileges, meaning you need administrator access.

 2. Install USB WiFi adapter driver in Kali if necessary.
 Mediatek based adapters will not require this step.
+Realtek WiFi 5 USB WiFi adapters adapters will not require this step if using kernel 6.14 or later, with the exception of adapters based on the rtl8814au chip (the in-kernel driver for this chip should go into kernel 6.15).

-3. Configure USB settings:
+4. Configure USB settings:

 - Plug the adapter into your Windows host system.